 Founder and Chief Experience Officer

 Raj was born in Singapore to Nepalese parents.
 He spent his childhood and was educated there till 1988.
 His father was with the Singapore Police Gurkhas, and upon his retirement in 1988, the family returned to their native land: Nepal.
-With learning from his family background and the education he received, the return home was an opportunity to put into place his aspirations: to be with his people.
+With learning from his family background and the education he received, the return home was an opportunity to place his aspirations: to be with his people.

 In the past thirty-two years, he has gained valuable working experience, from Tour Consultant for World Travels (Nepal) to trek leader for World Expeditions, an Australian Company.
-He has also traveled extensively in Singapore, Malaysia, Thailand, Tibet, India, Bhutan, Australia, United Kingdom, Ireland, Switzerland, France, Spain, Germany, and Austria,.
+He has also traveled extensively in Singapore, Malaysia, Thailand, Tibet, India, Bhutan, Australia, United Kingdom, Ireland, Switzerland, France, Spain, Germany, and Austria.
 He is multilingual and speaks fluent Nepali, English, Hindi, Bahasa Malaysia, Bahasa Indonesia, Hokkien (a Chinese Dialect), and Thai.
 He is also capable of getting by in several other languages.

 In 1991, he joined International Trekkers (Nepal) as a Sirdar.
 This was one of his most valuable experiences.
-For the next five years, he trekked all over the Himalayan region – Nepal, India, Tibet, and Bhutan – learning more about the area and his roots.
-He learned how to run treks for small to large teams, and prepare for the future.
+For the next five years, he trekked all over the Himalayan region – Nepal, India, Tibet, and Bhutan – learning more about the area and roots.
+He learned how to run treks for small to large teams and prepare for the future.